My Sister is Using Drugs, How Do I Help Her?

 Gauge Where Your Sister is

-It is important to remember that everyone’s recovery process will look different and there is no one-size-fits-all approach; however, understanding the stages of change can help you assess how best to support them.
+If you believe your sister has a drug problem, the first step is to try and gauge where she is in her journey.
+It’s important to remember that everyone’s recovery process will look different, and there is no one-size-fits-all approach.
+However, understanding the stages of change can help you assess how best to support her.

 The Stages of Change